Ketamine Infusion Therapy Treatment Considerations

 - Detailed and thorough history of previous antidepressant treatment to confirm adequate trial.

-- Thorough review of past medical and psychiatric records and/or confirmation of the past history by family members are strongly encouraged.
+- Thorough review of past medical and psychiatric records and/or confirmation of the past depressive disorder history by family members are strongly encouraged.
 All current medications and allergies should be reviewed, including histories of opiate and benzodiazepine use.

 - Obtain baseline symptom severity to later assess clinical change with treatment.1